DrLex0/quake-frogbots/waypoint/README.md

 Even when their extra accuracy is not needed, the _mortar_ and _cannon_ modes have the advantage that the bot will come to a halt and be standing on solid ground.
 This makes these jumps a solution when they have to be performed on a staircase or similar structure, where players will actually be prevented from instantly jumping while moving because they are in a ‘falling’ state most of the time.
 An example is the jump towards the red armour in `aerowalk`.

 It is possible to override pitch and yaw angles for the regular type of RJ at the moment of the jump.
-This is sort of a _hack,_ and should _not_ be done to allow the bots to make jumps that are near impossible for human players.
-Bots will only perform jumps that have this kind of override starting at skill level 5.
+This is sort of a _hack,_ and should _not_ be used to allow the bots to make jumps that are near impossible for human players.
+To keep things fair for novice players, bots will only perform jumps that have this kind of override at skill level 5 or higher.
 This needs to be done manually in the waypoint code itself by setting the `rj_angles` property on the marker from where the RJ starts.
 The value must be a vector `'pitch yaw 0'`, with yaw between -180 and 180, and pitch cannot exceed 78.75 degrees.
 For instance if `m42` has an outgoing RJ path that requires a pitch of 70 degrees and a yaw of -64 degrees, this line should be added to the waypoint code:
 ```